English site Freedive Weh here

 - If you are already on Sumatra and you would like to come from Medan, I advise the plane rather than the bus: the travel by bus takes more than 10 hours.
 If you must, take the VIP bus for not much more money but much less tiring.

-To find flights, I will give you my favorite link, thanks to Corinne from Petites Bulles d’Ailleurs : The most powerful and practical search engine is : www.partirou.com.
+To find flights, our favorite link, thanks to Corinne from Petites Bulles d’Ailleurs : The most powerful and practical search engine is : www.partirou.com.

 You can arrive in Indonesia by two international airports in Jakarta or Denpasar, but this country is so big that in order to arrive in the region of northern Sumatra that we are interested here, the closest and most practical airport is Kuala Lumpur…in Malaysia!

-Personally, this is the option that I have used and for which I can give you my habits.
-If any among you have found better ways to arrive via Jakarta, Denpasar, or even Singapore, please contact me so I can add a few lines here?
+This is the option that we have used and for which we can give you our habits.
+If any among you have found better ways to arrive via Jakarta, Denpasar, or even Singapore, please contact us so we can add a few lines here?

 It is now possible to obtain a 30 day visa on arrival at the airport in BA, renewable for an additional period of 30 days at immigration office Gapang on Pulau Weh, or any other immigration office.